deletedcu/angular-demo/lectures/day-1/04-angular-components.md

 }
 ```

-And modify our component view-model slightly:
+And modify our component view model slightly:

 ```typescript
 import { Component, OnInit } from '@angular/core';